blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

   <img src="https://user-images.githubusercontent.com/7928001/188022596-b1930f19-394c-4508-9056-52b50c8b9125.png" width="90%" />
 </p>

-## 🚘 Premium Driver App & 🖥️ Admin Dashboard
+## 🚘 Level Up with Our Premium Features

-Upgrade to our full system for a complete ride-hailing solution:
+Ready to take your service to the next level?
+Our full system includes:

-- **Driver App**: Efficient ride management for drivers
+- **A Smart Driver App**: Everything your drivers need to succeed
-- **Admin Dashboard**: Powerful tools for business oversight
+- **Powerful Admin Dashboard**: Your control center for success
-- Seamless integration with the open-source rider app
+- Perfect integration with the rider app
-- Advanced features like route optimization and analytics
+- Smart features like route planning and business insights

 <p align="center">
   <a href="https://wa.me/2347089930308" target="_blank">